- How long will it take for me to see a difference with my situation?

 As long as it’s in the Tucson-area, and the residence (or a room within the residence) is distraction-free, I’ll consider it.
 The consultation fee for a house call is $250 (pre-pay and no sliding scale for house-calls).
 [Top]

-Cash, check, money order, and credit/debit cards (as long as it’s branded: visa, mastercard, discover, and amex).
-I don’t accept insurance.
-[Top]
+Cash, check, money order, and credit/debit cards.
+I do not accept insurance/Medicare/Etc. [Top]

 No. But I do have sliding scale.
 [Top]